-Earlier this year, we were also notified that SeaComm had been chosen for a ninth year in a row as one of the Best Companies to Work for in New York.
-Our selection as one of the top mid-sized companies was based upon a survey in which our employees were asked to participate, along with requested criteria we had to provide.
-A few of the focus areas included role satisfaction, leadership and planning, work environment, corporate culture and communication as well as relationship with supervisor.
-Our overall staff engagement was 95%.
+Earlier this year, we were notified that SeaComm had been chosen for a tenth consecutive year as one of the Best Companies to Work for in New York.
+Our selection as #13 out of 21 of the top mid-sized companies was based upon a survey in which our employees were asked to participate, along with requested criteria we had to provide.
+A few of the focus areas included role satisfaction, leadership & planning, work environment, corporate culture and communication as well as relationship with supervisor.
+In response to the question, Overall, I am very satisfied with my employer, we received 96% agreement.
 We are extremely proud to be included within this privileged group.

-On behalf of the Board of Directors, management and staff, we are grateful to our more than 48,000 members who have put their trust in us and we will continue to work diligently to remain strong in order to be able to serve well into the future..
+On behalf of the Board of Directors, management and staff, we are grateful to our more than 49,100 members who have put their trust in us and we will continue to work diligently to remain strong in order to be able to serve well into the future.

 Scott A. Wilson

 Looking for more articles and messages?

 Browse through our archive to find more content pertaining to SeaComm President & CEO, Scott A. Wilson, and the credit union.